Allen Lazard

-Allen Jamel Lazard (born December 11, 1995) is an American football wide receiver for the New York Jets of the National Football League (NFL).
-He played college football at Iowa State University and was originally signed by the Jacksonville Jaguars as an undrafted free agent in 2018.
+Allen Jamel Lazard (born December 11, 1995) is an American professional football wide receiver for the New York Jets of the National Football League (NFL).
+He played college football for the Iowa State Cyclones and was signed by the Jacksonville Jaguars as an undrafted free agent in 2018.
+He also has played for the Green Bay Packers.

 Lazard was a highly-rated recruit coming out of high school, where he was named a USA Today High School All-American.
-Lazard has been selected to the First-team All-Big 12 in both 2016 and 2017 and is Iowa State's career leader in both receptions and receiving yards.
+Lazard has been selected to the first-team All-Big 12 in both 2016 and 2017 and is Iowa State's career leader in both receptions and receiving yards.

-High school career
+Early life

 At Urbandale High School, Lazard played high school football and was a four-year starter on both offense and defense.
 Lazard still holds the school career records in receptions (105), receiving yards (2,349), touchdowns (34) and interceptions (14).
 His high school honors include but are not limited to: USA Today All American, Des Moines Register's Offensive Player of the Year in 2013, Defensive Player of the Year in 2012, and a three-time All-State selection.

 A consensus four-star wide receiver, Lazard was a highly touted recruit out of high school.
 He was ranked the No. 1 recruit of the state of Iowa and the 7th best receiver in the country by Rivals.
 Lazard ultimately followed his father Kevin (1990–93) and brother Anthony (2013–16) in playing for the Iowa State Cyclones over Notre Dame, Nebraska, Stanford, California and Iowa.

 Prior to enrolling at Iowa State, Lazard played in the 2014 U.S. Army All-American Bowl.